dannyjwarren/iformr/README.md

 Installation
 ------------

 There was a bug in R-3.4.0 that prevented installation of this package.
-You will need to install R-3.4.1 or higher
+You will need to install R-3.4.1 or higher.

 ``` r
 # Install the development version from GitHub: